 Your plan will need the following sections (incorporating the information outlined above):

-- What is the potential impact of each Alert Level on your project?
-For example, do you need people to be able to gather in the same physical space to create or present your work or do you need access to materials, sites or venues that may be restricted under certain Alert Levels?
+- What is the potential impact of each traffic light setting on your project?
+For example, do you need people to be able to gather in the same physical space to create or present your work or do you need access to materials, sites or venues that may be restricted under certain traffic light settings?

-- How might that impact be mitigated, and how could your project adapt to allow for the Alert Level?
+- How might that impact be mitigated, and how could your project adapt to allow for the traffic light setting?
 For example, could your project be delivered online instead of in-person, or could you defer a live presentation until another date?

 What time period should your plan cover?